quietcricket/shake-a-gift/README.md

 - Run `npm install`
 - Run `node scripts.js dev` to start local server at https://localhost:8080
 - Run `node scripts.js export` to export the project for deploying onto the server.
 To avoid caching, the `index.html` file will be renamed into a random file name.
-- The live URL would be something like https://postclicks.app/PROJECT_NAME/XXXXX.html.
-This is fine because when Twitter renders the page, it only shows the domain name as "postclicks.app"
+- The live URL would be something like https://DOMAIN_NAME/PROJECT_NAME/XXXXX.html.
+This is fine because when Twitter renders the page, it only shows the domain name.

 ## GIF/WEBP generation
 - Run `node scripts.js gif PATH_TO_PNG_FOLDER` to trigger the script